-Sleep.- It is interesting to note that the crewmen's subjective estimates of amount of sleep were less than those based upon telemetered biomedical data, as shown in table 12-I. By either count, the crewmen slept well in the command module.
+It is interesting to note that the crewmen's subjective estimates of amount of sleep were less than those based upon telemetered biomedical data, as shown in table 12-I. By either count, the crewmen slept well in the command module.
 The simultaneous sleep periods during the translunar coast were carefully monitored, and the crew arrived on the lunar surface well rested.
 Therefore, it was not necessary to wait until after the first planned 4-hour sleep period before conducting the extravehicular activity.

-The crewmen did not sleep well in the lunar module following the lunar surface activity.
-(See "Lunar Surface Operations" in section 4.)
+The crewmen slept very little in the lunar module following the lunar surface activity (see section 4.12.6).
 However, the crewmen slept well during all three transearth sleep periods.